tom-krieger/security_baseline/README.md

 }
 ```

+### Cronjobs

+Gathering information can sometime consume a lot of time.
+Gathering those facts dzring Puppet runs has a significat impact on the time consumed by a Puppet run.
+Therefore some facts are only gathered once a day using cron jobs.
+The security_baseline modules installes the following cron jobs to collect information and provide there information to the fact scripts creating the security_baseline fact.

+#### Cron /etc/cron.d/system-file-permissions.cron

+This cron job runs a verrify for rpm or dpkg packages and checks for changes file permissions and so on.

+#### Cron /etc/cron.d/unowned-files.cron

+This cron job searches for unowned and ungrouped files.

+#### Cron /etc/cron.d/world-writebale-files.cron

+This cron job searches for world writable files.

 ### Reporting

 This module knows two possible methods of reporting.
 First you can create a Puppet fact with the reporting results and upload this fact to the Puppet Master.
 Or you choose to create a csv report which will be stored on the server and can be collected afterwards with some collecting job.